Did driving a Dodge Ram make me more of a man?

 "And what have you been doing with yourself since you arrived?"

 "It seems everyone who comes to town stops through the diner.
-Is that true?
-Because I think I've met every business owner and resident just by taking my meals there.
+I must have met every business owner and resident just by taking two meals there.
 People aren't shy around here, are they?"

 "That's small-town life for you," I say.
 "How many times did people stop by with suggestions on what to order and what not to order?"

-When Jake chuckles, it's hard for me not to smile back.
+When Jake chuckles, it's hard for me to withhold a smile.
 "I was mid-order at lunch today and Bud Peterson taps me on the back--he was sitting behind my booth--and says, 'yer not planning on getting much work done today, are ya son?'
 If you've got work ta do, I'd stick with the chicken salad sandwich."

 We all laugh together and it feels good for a moment, the three of us, talking in the kitchen like that.
 A lump rises to my throat as I recall other conversations, another man who made my grandmother light-up, telling stories.

 I distract myself by offering Jake the glass of wine I've suddenly remembered to pour and Jake accepts the glass with a friendly look.
 "Janet at the diner told me the only person I haven't met is Marty at Blue Moon Bar?
 It was closed last night and today."

 “Ah yes, Marty Macken,” my grandmother says, smiling.
 “He had to visit family in Des Moines and decided to close it down for a few days.
 He should be back tonight.”
 She looks at me, her smile growing.
 “Maybe Livy could introduce you?
 She’s a bit of a night owl.”

 I frown.
 No way.
 My whole body stiffens at the thought of spending more time with Jake Hurst.
 If my grandmother knew what I'd already decided, she wouldn't even suggest it.
 His meeting anyone around here had been premature.

 His brows scrunch together as he looks down at me.
 “I’m sure you have better things to do than playing tour guide,” he says, and I wonder if he is as loathe for my company as I am for his.